thisiscam/django-db-obfuscate-id/README.rst

     class MyEncrypedIdModel(models.Model):
         pseudo_encrypt_id = True

+Note: Currently, the app only supports postgres, and takes advantage of psuedo-encrypt scripts given here https://wiki.postgresql.org/wiki/Pseudo_encrypt

+More support to be added in the future, and feel free to PR since I'm not using other databases other than postgres now, and will only be updating this repo on a per-use basis

 Usage
 -----

 After setting up, you can conveniently call the management command

 .. code-block:: bash

-    python manage.py db --encrypt-all #this will encrypt all your models specified in settings.py and flagged true for pseudo_encrypt_id
+    python manage.py db --encrypt-all #this will encrypt all your models specified in settings.py and those flagged true for pseudo_encrypt_id

     python manage.py db --encrypt-model myapp.models.SomeModelA myapp.models.SomeModelB #this will encrypt all the models specified in this command, use this if you want a one time setting